How to Defeat the Bigger Stronger Opponent in No Gi

 This second set has almost no overlap with the first set.

 We didn’t want it to be a no gi rehash of the first series.
 First of all, that would be boring.
 Secondly, it would be totally unfair to you, the potential audience.
 Thirdly, with my unconditional 365 day moneyback guarantee it would be financially foolish.

 This second no gi set is a standalone product.
 But if you already own the first set then you’ll find that the material on the two DVD series dovetails together very nicely, and that the no gi set picks up where series 1 left off.

 The bottom line is that you can use Emily’s two sets together, or just pick up one for now.
 It’s your choice.
 Either option will make you a better grappler.

-Click here to add the 5 DVD set ‘How to Defeat the Bigger Stronger Opponent in No Gi’ to your shopping cart for for $147 with free worldwide shipping and an unconditional 365 day consumer protection guarantee
+Click here to add ‘How to Defeat the Bigger Stronger Opponent in No Gi’ to your cart for for $147 and get free worldwide shipping with an unconditional 365 day consumer protection guarantee

 DVD 1: No Gi Gripping and Takedowns

 The single most important thing you can do to defend yourself against a bigger, stronger opponent, and then to launch your own offense, is to control the grips.